intrinio/ruby-sdk/docs/FilingApi.md

 opts = {
   report_type: nil, # String | Filter by report type
   start_date: Date.parse("2015-01-01"), # Date | Filed on or after the given date
-  end_date: Date.parse("2019-01-01"), # Date | Filed before or after the given date
+  end_date: nil, # Date | Filed before or after the given date
-  page_size: 100, # Float | The number of results to return
+  page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }